ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

-<h3>4.
-Ditch Unnecessary Abstractions, Embrace a Direct Hands-On Approach to automating Azure OpenAI with… - <a href="https://medium.com/azure-terraformer/ditch-unnecessary-abstractions-embrace-a-direct-hands-on-approach-to-automating-azure-openai-with-a7af1de0ede5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. 🚀 How to Deploy DeepSeek Locally: A Step-by-Step Guide for Developers 🛠️ - <a href="https://medium.com/generative-ai/how-to-deploy-deepseek-locally-a-step-by-step-guide-for-developers-️-748d3c7e7e7d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azure Terraformer`**
+✍️ **posted by `Generative AI`**

-<blockquote>This article explores the practicalities of integrating your own data — stored in Azure Blob Storage — into an Azure OpenAI model.
-While…</blockquote>
+<blockquote>So you want to harness the power of DeepSeek, the cutting-edge AI coding assistant, right on your local machine?
+Whether you’re building a…</blockquote>

 <h3>5.
-Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>
+5-Minute DevOps: How The US Army Does it Better Than You - <a href="https://medium.com/@bdfinst/5-minute-devops-how-the-us-army-does-it-better-than-you-67797addbdf7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jotham Arinze`**
+✍️ **posted by `Bryan Finster`**

-<blockquote>A Tale of Bugs, Communities, and Why Human Experience Matters</blockquote>
+<blockquote>The Army has a dedicated program to grow developers who understand modern software engineering.
+They are probably doing it better than you.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>